exvayn/youtube-parser2/README.md

 * metadata - youtube video information
 * isPlayable - is video availeable to play
 * playabilityStatus - video playability status
-* isPlayable - is video availeable to play
-* playabilityStatus - video playability status
 * videos - list of all `YoutubeVideo` objects.
 Sorted by `rawData.contentLength` field in ascending order.

 `YoutubeVideoData` example: